fido-device-onboard/go-fdo/README.md

 ## Scaling Considerations

 If you are considering horizontal scaling, you're probably "holding it wrong."
 Device onboarding should be measured in devices per day, not per second.
-A rendezvous (TO1) server is likely the only piece that will ever need more than verical scaling, due to its centralized nature.
+A rendezvous (TO1) server is likely the only piece that will ever need more than vertical scaling, due to its centralized nature.
 (This is contingent on FDO becoming more popular, so it is a "good" problem to have.)

 That said, a particularly memory usage-heavy FSIM could necessitate horizontal scaling, so here's what's needed: